 An acrylic transfer can be a great way of creating visual art on its own or by adding interest to a painting or drawing.
 It's also a popular technique for those interested in creating unique pages for scrap-booking.

 Photo transfers can be created on almost any surface that will accept acrylic paint and virtually any image that can be photocopied can be transferred.
 Heavier papers or rigid surfaces work the best - watercolor paper, illustration board, masonite, and canvas are all popular choices.
 Wood can also be used.

 An acrylic transfer basically takes the ink from a photocopied surface and makes it a part of the acrylic on a new surface.
 The resulting effect is a dream-like or "mysterious" work of art.
 Additional applications of media can be applied over the image for further embellishment, if so desired, since the image is now essentially embedded into the "painting".

 You will need a few supplies in order to create an acrylic transfer.
 First, you will need a surface to work on.
 This can be any surface that will accept acrylic paint.
-Watercolor paper and canvas work great.
-You will also need acrylic gesso, brushes, acrylic gel medium, a photocopied image, and acrylic paint.
+As mentioned before, Watercolor paper and canvas work great.
+You will also need acrylic gesso, brushes, acrylic medium gel , a photocopied image, and acrylic paint.